ctschroeder/fordham2022/README.md

 Repository for data and other source materials for my article on "Nicaea's digital afterlives" for the 2022 Fordham University conference

 All data and other materials are licensed [CC-BY 4.00](https://creativecommons.org/licenses/by/4.0/) unless otherwise indicated

+Some data analyzed in the article is under copyright (i.e. journal article content) and *not* archived in this repository.